-Participating employers' contractually required contribution rate for the year ended September 30, 2021, was 12.43% of annual pay for Tier 1 members and 11.32% of annual pay for Tier 2 members.
+Participating employer's contractually required contribution rate for the year ended September 30, 2023, was 12.59% of annual pay for Tier 1 members and 11.44% of annual pay for Tier 2 members.
+The contribution rates for the prior fiscal year were 12.43% for Tier 1 and 11.32% for Tier 2.
 These required contribution rates are a percent of annual payroll, actuarially determined as an amount that, when combined with member contributions, is expected to finance the costs of benefits earned by members during the year, with an additional amount to finance any unfunded accrued liability.
-Total employer contributions to the pension plan from the Board were \$3,750,245 for the year ended September 30, 2022.
+Total employer contributions to the pension plan from the Board were \$3,994,088 for the year ended September 30, 2023.